Price Guide 2026China

 Frequently Asked Questions

-Q:What are the current residency requirements for foreign buyers in Shanghai?
+Q:What are the typical closing costs for a property in Shanghai?